deweylab/RSEM/README.md

 isoforms and de novo assembled transcripts, these tools are not ideal for DE detection in such conditions.

 **EBSeq**, an empirical Bayesian DE analysis tool developed in UW-Madison, can take variance due to read mapping ambiguity into consideration by grouping isoforms with parent gene's number of isoforms.
 In addition, it is more robust to outliers.
-RSEM includes the newest version of EBSeq in the folder named 'EBSeq'.

 For more information about EBSeq (including the paper describing their method), please visit <a href="http://www.biostat.wisc.edu/~ningleng/EBSeq_Package">EBSeq website</a>.

+RSEM includes the newest version of EBSeq in its folder named 'EBSeq'.
+To use it, first type

+    make ebseq

+to compile the EBSeq related codes.

 EBSeq requires gene-isoform relationship for its isoform DE detection.
 However, for de novo assembled transcriptome, it is hard to